 Young girl lays her head on her father's shoulder he carries her in field of flags

-Every year we have a chance to take a moment to reflect on the courage, hard work, determination, and sacrifice our country’s veterans have selflessly provided to maintain our country’s freedom.
+Every year we have a chance to reflect on the courage, hard work, determination, and sacrifice our country’s veterans have selflessly provided to maintain our country’s freedom.
 Each member of the armed services is required to take an oath to “support and defend the Constitution of the United against all enemies foreign and domestic.”
 This oath of service is a commitment to themselves and also the citizens of the United States.
-To honor our men and women in uniform and veterans, the State of Ohio has committed itself to becoming the friendliest state in the nation for this population.
-One way that this is being accomplished is by higher education initiatives through the Ohio Department of Higher Education.
+To honor our men and women in uniform and veterans, the State of Ohio has committed to becoming the friendliest state in the nation for this population.
+One way is by higher education initiatives through the Ohio Department of Higher Education.
 These initiatives support those in uniform, our veterans, and the families of veterans and active-duty military.

 Academics